ayushaggarwalI2V/Video-Analytics-Server/Abandon Object Detection/README.md

 4. Check Alert When Object arrives and Stationary Duration
 5. For Advance Setting [Check This](https://stackoverflowteams.com/c/i2v-systems/questions/132)
 6. For Abandon Setting [Check This](https://stackoverflowteams.com/c/i2v-systems/questions/114)
+7. Check Frame Skipping and its effect on the computation of the system.

 ***Different test Cases for different videos***